We request authors to follow the format specified below while sending in their submissions.

 For guest submissions/posts

 We get a lot of submissions and might not be able to respond to your submissions right away.
-We will try to respond by four weeks, but sometimes we might take as long as six weeks.
+We will try to respond within a week, but sometimes we might take as long as two weeks.
 However, we reserve the right to decline submissions or to suggest changes before publishing them.

 In Plainspeak publishes two issues fortnightly with a new theme each month.
 Submissions not pertaining to the theme of the month are also welcome.